 Results: Instantly approved.

-Strategy: This card has not been on my radar mostly because I live in the Midwest and had no plans to visit Hawaii in the next few years.
+Strategy: The Hawaiian Airlines World Elite MasterCard has not been on my radar mostly because I live in the Midwest and had no plans to visit Hawaii in the next few years.
 However, I was invited to a destination wedding in Hawaii so I have been researching what miles to use to get there.
 I was originally going to use Delta miles round trip but I recently decided to consider Hawaiian.
 Hawaiian is a transfer partner of Amex Membership Rewards and SPG but then I read about this card and thought why use my Membership Rewards (which I can transfer to other airlines) when I can just earn 50,000 miles from one credit card sign up bonus.
 I have not applied for a Barclays credit card in a long time (since the US Airways card) so I thought it would be fairly easy for me to be approved.

 The wedding is in February and I am not sure if there will still be award availability when my miles post – I have not received my card yet so I am not sure when my statement closes and how soon I can receive the miles.
 Worse case scenario if I can’t find a good use on Hawaiian or a partner airline is that I convert my Hawaiian miles to Hilton HHonors points.